Winipedia/Winipedia/README.md

-# Hi, I’m Winipedia - Software Engineer
+# Hi, I’m Winipedia - Software Engineer and Developer

 ## About me
 I enjoy building tools and to figure out the logic in my code.